A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Introduction

 Important findings of this work are summarised in Section \ref{sec_dis_conc}, where we also provide some indications along the directions this work can be extended.
 This paper also contains several Appendices, where we have provided some important, but mostly technical details, that were left out of the main text.

 \textbf{Note added.} In a recent ongoing work \cite{Inprep2}, the authors have studied complexity measures based on the Krylov subspace method from the perspective of classical phase space and used them to address the so-called saddle-dominated scrambling.
-It would be interesting to see how the methods of \cite{Inprep2} are connected to those of ours.
+It would be interesting to see how the results of \cite{Inprep2} are related to those of ours.
 We thank the authors of \cite{Inprep2} for related discussions.